 Meanwhile, technology kept evolving.
 Finally, in the mid-2000s, the first programmatic ad networks began to pop up.
 Now, advertisers for the first time could choose specific audiences to advertise to.
 Meanwhile, publishers and ad networks no longer had to worry about unsold inventory because of discounted rates and a broader range of websites to advertise to.

-The Current and Future State of Programmatic Ads
+The Current and Future State of Programmatic Advertising

 Break it down by channel, and it’s even more extreme.
 Almost 90% of digital display ads are placed programmatically.
-Meanwhile, programmatic ads shown on connected TVs (through apps like Hulu and Roku) broke $6 billion in revenue last year.
+Meanwhile, programmatic ads shown on connected TVs (through apps like Hulu and Roku) broke $6 billion in revenue in 2019.

 In other words, the future of programmatic advertising is bright.
 One might even go so far as to say that programmatic advertising is the future of digital advertising.
 It’s already dominating the sector, thanks in large part to its clear-cut benefits.

-Why programmatic advertising?
+Why choose programmatic advertising?
 Simple — it’s the best way to spend your digital ad dollars.
-That’s especially clear once you understand these five benefits of leveraging programmatic ads:
+That’s especially clear once you understand these five basic benefits.

 Bring it all together, and you begin to realize just how effective programmatic advertising can be.
 It allows you to streamline your campaigns, making sure you spend your budget well in trying to raise awareness and meet your marketing goals.